 Given our findings of fact, and these provisions we find the Claimant is eligible for PUA during any period of time the Claimant experienced a significant diminution of demand for services.
 The evidence is sufficient to infer that the decrease in demand is due to the Pandemic.
-Pandemic benefits should not be paid for those periods when the Claimant did have sufficient work.
+Pandemic benefits should not be paid for those periods when the Claimant did have sufficient work as detailed in the findings.